VAVUS

 Speak freelyHabla librementeParlez librementتحدث بحريةस्वतंत्र रूप से बोलें自由に話す자유롭게 말하세요Говорите свободноSpeak freelyHabla librementeParlez librementتحدث بحريةस्वतंत्र रूप से बोलें自由に話す자유롭게 말하세요Говорите свободно

-Stage 1: speech-to-text
+Stage 1: speech input

 Stage 2: translation